folken88/acd-talking-actors-forked/README.md

-# acd-talking-actors (Updated for ElevenLabs API 2025)
+# acd-talking-actors-forked (Updated for ElevenLabs API 2025)

+A modernized fork of the original acd-talking-actors module, updated to support the latest ElevenLabs API capabilities as of September 2025.

 Selectable and adjustable voices for FoundryVTT actors through Elevenlabs integration.
 You can configure voices, finetune them and assign them to your linked actors in FoundryVTT using the voice settings dialog in the scene controls bar.

 ## New Features (v0.9.0)